ZentaChain/ZentaSwap/README.md

 ### ZentaSwap

-##### TRADE TOKEN WITH ZENTASWAP OVER IPFS

-##### ZentaSwap is a process by which one cryptocurrency is exchanged with another one.
+ZentaSwap is a process by which one cryptocurrency is exchanged with another one.
 Unlike selling one coin to buy another, a token swap is the change of one coin or token with another one running over the IPFS.

 - [x] Mobile view